Convert PCT to XV

 The XV file extension stands for Khoros Visualization Image File Format, developed by AccuSoft Corporation for storing raster images used in scientific and engineering applications.
 It supports various image types, including grayscale, color, and multi-spectral images, making it useful for visualizing complex datasets.
 Although now considered somewhat obsolete, it played a significant role in the evolution of digital imaging technologies.

-You will be redirected to the download page to see the conversion status and download your XV file.
+You will be redirected to the download page to obtain the XV image.

 To change PCT format to XV, upload your PCT file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your PCT file.
 Click on the convert button and wait for the convert to complete.
 Download the converted XV file afterward.